yarri/LazyLoader/README.md

       return Product::FindFirst(["order_by" => "pieces_sold DESC"]);
     }

-    // Reading - closure is being executed just in the first occurence of reading if($lazy_loader["recent_articles"]){
+    // Reading - closure is being executed only during the first occurence of reading if($lazy_loader["recent_articles"]){
       foreach($lazy_loader["recent_articles"] as $article){
         // ...